sanjanapaluri/Powerbi_Projects/Procurement and Supply Chain/README.md

 These icons will be used to visually represent the commodity type, casting capability, and machining capability in the dashboard's user interface, making it more intuitive and informative for users.

 ------------------------------------------------------------------------------------------

+#### Question 1: Non-MSME suppliers are basically the ones which have a Turnover > 100cr (1000 Million), Lower than this will be classified into different types of MSME category.
+How many of these suppliers do we have where we can not grow more business?